 Why?
-Simply because there is no way to predict the response you will get from any campaign unless you have previously tested it.
-This is because there are far too many variables involved – timing, design of the material, target audience, delivery method, etc, etc. No reputable distribution or direct mailing company will advise you or give any indication of what sort of response rate to expect.
+Simply because there are far too many variables involved (timing, design of the material, target audience, delivery method, etc.) to be able to predict what sort pf response your will get.
+No reputable distribution or direct mailing company will advise you or give any indication of what sort of response rate to expect.

 If you want to be able to estimate response rates to your direct marketing campaigns, test them.
 For further information, read our article on measuring the results of your direct marketing campaign.